15 Creative Testimonial Examples for Your Website

 What is a testimonial?

 A testimonial is a third party statement that comments on how good someone or something is.
 By strategically placing website testimonials on a dedicated ‘Testimonials’ page, as well as on your ‘About Us’ page, product pages, and more, you can convince interested users that you’re worth their trust.
+You could also consider including them in your professional bio.
 In fact, reaffirming your product’s worth is one of the key techniques in the psychology of selling.